awsdocs/amazon-eks-user-guide/doc_source/mesh-k8s-integration.md

 ## Step 3: Configure App Mesh<a name="configure-app-mesh"></a>

 When you deploy an application in Kubernetes, you also create the Kubernetes custom resources so that the controller can create the corresponding App Mesh resources\.
 Additionally, you must enable sidecar injection so that the [App Mesh sidecar container images](https://docs.aws.amazon.com/eks/latest/userguide/mesh-gs-k8s.html#mesh-gs-k8s-update-microservices) are deployed in each Kubernetes pod\.
-If you'd like to see the controller and injector in action, see [Deploy a Mesh Connected Service](deploy-mesh-connected-service.md)\.

 ### Create Kubernetes Custom Resources<a name="custom-resources"></a>